Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 - Next morning you can find a package with your items you saved in companion's backpack
 - Idle animations
 - Speech bubbles while companion fighting
-- [NEW] Different personal skills: warrior, fighter and doctor (next comming soon)
+- Different personal skills: warrior, fighter and doctor (next comming soon)
-- [NEW] Doctor can heal you if your health is under 30% and can try to save your life before death
+- Doctor can heal you if your health is under 30% and can try to save your life before death
-- [NEW] Warrior can use critical defense fists
+- Warrior can use critical defense fists
-- [NEW] Fighter can level up (syncing level with player) and can upgrade swords
+- Fighter can level up (syncing level with player) and can upgrade swords
-- [NEW] Display personal skills in HUD (with mouseover tooltip)
+- Display personal skills in HUD (with mouseover tooltip)
-- [NEW] Better critical defense fist fight animation and sound
+- Better critical defense fist fight animation and sound
+- [NEW] Support for content packs and localizations
+- [NEW] User configuration (via `config.json`, see [SMAPI docs](https://stardewvalleywiki.com/Modding:Player_Guide/Getting_Started#Configure_mods))

 Next features comming soon...